GeotrekCE/Geotrek-rando-v3/docs/customization.md

 See HTML examples in https://github.com/GeotrekCE/Geotrek-rando-v3/tree/main/frontend/customization/html.

+Icons are provided by Geotrek-admin API.
+See [icons documentation](icons.md) to know how they have to be designed.

 ## Apply changes

 After each customization changes, you'll have to rebuild the Docker image by running: